kajiwara12/mvp/readme.md

 6. You can enter your name and save your score to the leaderboard.

+## Acknowledment

+The font style is sourced from Google Fonts from CodeMan38 [here](https://fonts.google.com/?query=CodeMan38)

 ## Contributing

 If you'd like to contribute to this project, please open an issue or submit a pull request on the [GitHub repository](https://github.com/kajiwara12/mvp).